Krithiv-7/Murder-Mystery-Bot-main/help.md

-# Murder‑Mystery‑Bot — Help Guide
+# Murder‑Mystery‑Bot — Help (Basics)

 Last updated: December 23, 2025

-This bot runs a murder‑mystery style game inside Discord using message‑based commands (no slash commands).
+This guide covers the core commands most players will use.
+The bot runs via message‑based commands (no slash commands).
 Enable the Message Content Intent in the Discord Developer Portal for your bot.

 ## Getting Started
 - Install and run: See [README.md](README.md) for setup instructions.